ga4gh-beacon/B2RI_Documentation/docs/download-and-installation.md

 The Beacon v2 Reference Implementation is a software that must be installed **locally** in a Linux server/workstation.

 The software consist of [several components](https://b2ri-documentation.readthedocs.io/en/latest/beacon-v2-reference-implementation) that are distributed in two different GitHub repositories, one for [data ingestion tools](https://github.com/EGA-archive/beacon2-ri-tools) and another for the [API](https://github.com/EGA-archive/beacon2-ri-api).
 The software also needs external dependencies to work.
-In this regard, we provide **two methods** for download and installation.
+In this regard, we provide **three methods** for download and installation.

-## Method 1: Containerized (Docker) version
+## Method 1: Docker Image version

-A Dockerfile can be obtained from [Docker Hub](https://hub.docker.com/r/mmoldes/beacon_reference_implementation).
+A Docker image consisting of the **data ingestion tools** and the **API** can be obtained from [Docker Hub](https://hub.docker.com/r/mmoldes/beacon_reference_implementation).

 Please see the documentation there.

+## Method 2: Containerized versions

+### Data ingestion tools

+Please follow the instructions provided in the [README](https://github.com/EGA-archive/beacon2-ri-tools/blob/main/README.md#INSTALLATION).

+### Beacon v2 REST API

+We will be downloading the API from [this](https://github.com/EGA-archive/beacon2-ri-api/) repository.
+Please follow the instructions provided in the [README](https://github.com/EGA-archive/beacon2-ri-api/blob/master/README.md).

-## Method 2: Non-containerized version
+## Method 3: Non-containerized version (Data ingestion tools only)

 This method requires a few more steps than the containerized one, but it gives the deployer more control over the tools.